Sting to perform 10 concerts to benefit NY's Public Theater

-NEW YORK (Reuters) - British pop star Sting will perform songs from his new album, “The Last Ship” at ten concerts later this year that will benefit New York’s Public Theater art organization.
+NEW YORK, July 10 (Reuters) - British pop star Sting will perform songs from his new album, “The Last Ship” at ten concerts later this year that will benefit New York’s Public Theater art organization.

 The singer, who shot to fame in the band the Police, said the concerts will run from September 25 through October 9 at the 260-seat Anspacher Theater at the arts organization in Manhattan.